decentraland/documentation/content/creator/scene-editor/scene-admin.md

 {{< /hint >}}

 While you're developing the scene and trying it locally, you are always an admin.
 Once the scene is published, anyone with publish permissions to the scene is also automatically an admin.
-This includes the scene owner, operators or renters.
+This includes:

+- The owner of the LAND parcels or World NAME where the scene is published
+- Anyone who is granted **Operator rights** on these parcels or name.
+See [Give permissions]({{< ref "/content/player/marketplace/land-manager.md#give-permissions" >}}).
+- Any user renting that land.
+See [Rentals]({{< ref "/content/player/marketplace/rentals.md" >}}).

-You can assign additional people to the admin list once your scene is published by visiting your scene as an admin and opening the **Moderation Tools** tab.
+You can also assign additional people to the admin list once your scene is published by visiting your scene as an admin and opening the **Moderation Tools** tab.

   <img src="/images/editor/admin/moderation-tools.png" alt="Scene name" width="500"/>